cafeibit/Azure-Data-Engineering/README.md

 * Monitor to ensure that the systems run properly and are cost-effective.

 ### Data Engineering with Azure Data Factory / Azure Synapse Pipeline
-To orchestrate big data, integrate data sources, ingest data from on-premises, multiple-cloud, and software as a service (SaaS) data sources; create and schedule data-driven workflows to ingest data from different data stores, build complex ETL processes to transform this data visually with compute services or with data flows.
-To build complex and iterative processing logic within the pipelines you create with Azure Data Factory, which supports the creation of diverse data integration patterns such as building a modern data warehouse.
+To orchestrate big data, integrate data sources, ingest data from on-premises, multiple-cloud, and software as a service (SaaS) data sources; create and schedule data-driven workflows to ingest data from different data stores, build complex ETL processes to transform this data visually with compute services or with data flows. <br> To build complex and iterative processing logic within the pipelines you create with Azure Data Factory, which supports the creation of diverse data integration patterns such as building a modern data warehouse.

 * Connect and Collect (Ingest)
   * To collect the required data from the appropriate data sources in different locations, including on-premises sources and in the cloud.
   * To use the <code>Copy Activity</code> (Read data from source data store; Perform the following tasks on the data: Serialization/deserialization, Compression/decompression and Column mapping; Write data to the destination data store - sink) to move data from various sources to a single, centralized data store in the cloud.

-* Transform and Enrich (Prepare & Transform)
+* Transform and Enrich (Prepare & Transform)<br>
 To use Data Factory mapping data flows to process and transform the data as needed such as Data Flow Expression Builder.
    * Transforming data using Mapping Data Flow to modify data (Code Free) (Sink/Source) Mapping Data Flow follows an extract, load, transform (ELT) approach and works with staging datasets that are all in Azure.